Linear Production Games with Non-transferable Utilities: Case Study: Frequency Setting in the Chicago Bus System

 \subsection{Data}

 Our implementation of the model described in Section~\ref{sec: model} is based on publicly available datasets from Cook County, IL, whose county seat is the city of Chicago.
 We obtain a road network on $96,413$ nodes and $147,430$ edges using \texttt{osmnx}~\citep{boeing2017osmnx}.
 We map the stop sequence of all bus lines in the county, queried from OpenStreetMap~\citep{osm}, to the nearest nodes in the network using their geographical coordinates.
 We preprocess the set of lines to obtain their route lengths, and to remove any duplicate or exceedingly short lines (those involving $5$ stops or less).
-We are ultimately left with $499$ different lines, as illustrated in Figure~\ref{fig: lines}.
+We are ultimately left with $499$ different lines.

-To approximate the rider demand for the bus system, we sample random ride-hailing trips dated July 1, 2024 without replacement from the \citet{cdp}.
-We discard any sampled trip whose line valuation model \eqref{eq: valuation model} is identically zero for all lines (i.e., trips that are too far from all lines), whose duration was less than a minute, whose length was less than $800$ meters, or whose endpoints were at the Chicago O'Hare International Airport or the Chicago Midway International Airport (which are primarily served by heavy rail rather than buses), until we collect $1,430$ different trips.
-We represent their distribution in space in Figure~\ref{fig: trips}.
-Note the dimensions of the resulting NTU LP game: $|K| = 1$, $|J| = 499$, and $|N| = 1,430$.
+We let $N$ be Chicago's 77 community areas; this is an official geographic division of the city that is commonly used for statistical purposes.
+Its shapefiles are available through the \cite{cdp}.
+In Figure~\ref{fig: lines}, we plot the different transit lines overlaid with the community areas.
+To approximate the rider demand for the bus system, we consider all ride-hailing trips dated July 1, 2024 available through the \citet{cdp}.
+We discard any trip whose line valuation model \eqref{eq: valuation model} is identically zero for all lines (i.e., trips that are too far from all lines), whose duration was less than a minute, whose length was less than $800$ meters, or whose endpoints were at the Chicago O'Hare International Airport or the Chicago Midway International Airport (which are primarily served by heavy rail rather than buses).
+We label the 70,524 remaining trips with their community areas of origin and destination to instantiate the rider set $R$ and the models \eqref{eq: valuation model} and \eqref{eq: budget model} for $N$.
+We represent the distribution of community area budgets in space in Figure~\ref{fig: budgets}.